thundernixon/blog2017/src/pages/09-03-2017-character-palette/index.md

 Quick: you need to add an emoji to an email/document/mockup – what do you do?
 What if you instead need to add a special character, like a ℉ or ® sign?

-I used to reach for something like emojipedia or amp-what.com.
+I used to reach for something like [Emojipedia](http://emojipedia.com) or [Amp-What](http://amp-what.com), then copy-and-paste from there.
 These are both still useful resources, but I’ve finally realized that macOS has a much faster, much simpler way to add symbols to text.

 ## The quick palette